tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to view Help window.
-2. FitEgo displays help window with the User Guide link.
+2. FitEgo displays Help window with the User Guide link.
 3. User selects the link to access the User Guide.
 4. FitEgo opens the User Guide.

     Use case ends.

 **Extensions**
 * 3a.
-User closes the help window.
+User closes the Help window.
     * 3a1.
-FitEgo closes the help window
+FitEgo closes the Help window.

       Use case ends.